kevinmassol/kevinmassol/README.md

 ---
 ---

-- 🌱 I’m currently learning Swift and SwiftUI/UIKit frameworks
+- 🌱 I’m currently learning the Swift language and the use of the SwiftUI frameworks
-- 💞️ I’m looking to collaborate on iOS mobile app projects
+- 💞️ I’m looking to collaborate on iOS and VisionOS projects
-- 🎯 I’m currently working on a mobile app that I would like to publish on the App Store
+- 🎯 My goal is to publish applications on the Apple Store
 - 👀 I’m interested in
     - 👨🏼‍🎨 Design
     - 📲 Mobile apps
     - 💻 Apple
-    - 🔗 Swift, UIKit and SwiftUI
+    - 🔗 Swift, SwiftUI and VisionOS
     - 📺 Movie & Series
     - 🎧 Music
     - 📚 Reading